Pers8/obsidian-files/IB/English.md

 Consider the impact of the communication on the audience and society.
 Reflect on how the text attitude, behaviour or perception related to the culture

 10. Draw a conclusion
 To draw a conclusion, we generally talk about how the language and content of the non-literary text reflects and contribute to cultural norms and values.
-Reflect on how your own cultural background and experiences may influence your interpretation of the text as well as Recognize potential biases and assumptions
+Reflect on how your own cultural background and experiences may influence your interpretation of the text as well as recognize potential biases and assumptions.